Getting Vets the Benefits They Deserve in and around Louisville, Kentucky, and Jeffersonville, Indiana

 How Much Does a VA Disability Lawyer Charge?

 Although different lawyers adopt different fee structures, most try veterans’ disability benefits cases on a contingency fee basis.
-This means that you only have to pay your lawyer a fee if he or she wins your case.
+This means there is no fee for an initial filing until the appeal is filed.

 Typically, attorney fees are deducted from the lump sum payment the veteran receives for past-due benefits (the compensation you waited for as the VA heard your appeal).